 Contribution by Enrique Nacher on imaging with protons and neutrons

 Beyond the use of medical imaging for diagnosis, all treatment plans involving ionizing radiation in the form of external beams or direct application of radiopharmaceuticals are based on images taken with X rays in most cases.
-In the case of proton therapy, developed further in the next section, this poses a problem.
-Protons and X rays interact very differently with matter.
-Therefore, a direct X-ray image, such as the one taken with a standard CT scanner, provides a map of X-ray attenuation coefficients encoded in the so-called Hounsfield Units (HU), whereas the image one needs to plan for treatment with proton beams is the one providing proton relative stopping powers (RSP).
-The conversion from HU to RSP is not exempt from problems and implies uncertainties around 3% in the calculation of the proton ranges in soft tissue.
-One alternative, perhaps the most accurate but at the same time the most complex, is the use of proton beams, rather than X rays, to take the primary images for the treatment plan.
+In the case of hadron therapy, developed further in the next section, this poses a problem.
+Hadrons, such as protons or carbon ions, and X rays interact very differently with matter.
+Therefore, a direct X-ray image, such as the one taken with a standard CT scanner, provides a map of X-ray attenuation coefficients encoded in the so-called Hounsfield Units (HU), whereas the image one needs to plan for treatment with hadron beams is the one providing relative stopping powers (RSP).
+The conversion from HU to RSP is not exempt from problems and implies uncertainties around 3% in the calculation of the hadron ranges in soft tissue.
+One alternative, perhaps the most accurate but at the same time the most complex, is the use of hadron beams themselves, rather than X rays, to take the primary images for the treatment plan.

 External beam radiation therapy